benjack795/bipedal-methods/README.md

   -   signposted action noise adjustment settings

+  -   added csv writer to produce results used in paper

 others/ humanoid.py

   -   the bulk of the code for the control cost multiplier and radial fall constraint is located here